High urgency

 Detected July 6, 2026 · in Private Security Licensing

-ATF proposes requiring fingerprints and photographs for firearms applications, affecting private security firms with firearm permits.
+ATF proposes requiring fingerprints and photographs with all firearms applications, affecting security firms and personnel who handle firearms.

 Aforeworn detected this change in the Private Security Licensing space on July 6, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated High urgency.
-Guard-service firms, private patrol operators, in-house security, armored transport companies with employees holding firearm permits. should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Comment period ends 60 days after publication (approx. September 4, 2026).
-Compliance required upon final rule effective date..
+Guard-service firms, private patrol operators, in-house security, armored transport companies, and their employees who apply for firearm permits. should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: Comment period ends 60 days after publication (likely early September 2026); rule effective 30 days after final rule..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Private Security Licensing continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed